donut9164/Terminal-clone/README.md

 Welcome to Terminal Clone, a versatile command-line interface that replicates terminal functionality.
 Explore commands for system management, internet interaction, and Python package handling.
 Learn about available actions and their usage below.

 **Please note that this project is a work in progress and is not yet a complete demo release.
-Some features may not be fully functional at this time.**
+Some features might not be fully functional or included in this GitHub repository at the moment, but we have plans to add them soon.**

+*A release date marks the day when specific features and bug fixes are made available.
+Not all updates may be present now, but rest assured, we're actively working to update them in the near future.*

 ## Table of Contents